 My first (perceived) problem was finding the right size bowl.
-I didn’t have a 2 quart bowl and ended up using one that was about 1.6 oz. in the end, this was no big deal, but I did have berry mixture leftover for another use.
+I didn’t have a 2 quart bowl and ended up using one that was smaller.
+In the end, this was no big deal, but I did have berry mixture leftover for another use.
 The lesson learned was that I didn’t have to obsess over the bowl size.
 Here’s a picture of the bowl I lined with plastic wrap and some of the bread.
 I didn’t butter the bowl or spray it with anything.

-After buying all the ingredients, I noticed a lot of Summer Berry Pudding fans recommended using fresh, sturdy, “homestyle” white bread.
+After buying all the ingredients, I noticed a lot of Summer Berry Pudding fans recommending the use of fresh, sturdy, “homestyle” white bread.
 I’d already bought regular soft white loaf bread which was pictured in a Food TV magazine recipe, so I had to proceed with that.
 Lesson 2 – Next time I’ll use a firmer bread.
 The grocery store bread was a little mushy.

-Choosing what kind of berries to use was also an issue.
+Choosing the berries was also an issue.
 Traditionally this pudding contains currants, but I had no idea where to find currants in Austin, TX.
 David Lebovitz has a recipe for Summer Pudding where he recommends using currant jelly.
-Next time I might try that, but this time I decided to liven up the berries with honey and lemon.
-That was one of my better choices.
+Next time I might try that, but this time I opted for honey and lemon — one of my better choices.

 The third lesson was that Summer Berry Pudding is really fun to prepare.
 Something about lining a bowl with bread is relaxing, plus it’s kind of neat watching everything come together to make this garishly pretty (?) dessert.
-I could hardly wait to flip it out of the pan.
+I couldn’t wait to flip it out of the pan.

 Here’s how it looked when I flipped it.
 Uh oh.
 I’d never seen any photos of Summer Pudding where the bread wasn’t completely soaked.
 I’d used plenty of juice, so this was odd…